plastyk/silverstripe-dashboard/docs/en/customisation-extra-search-panels.md

     - Plastyk\Dashboard\Extensions\DashboardSearchResultExtension
 ```

-We then call `?flush=all` in the browser URL to have the new template and class picked up by SilverStripe.
+We then call `?flush=all` in the browser URL to have the new template and class picked up by Silverstripe.

 We can now see the dashboard searches for properties: